ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-a-custom-property-value.md

 items: CalculatedAttributesQA
 ---

-# How to get only the value or the description of a custom property
+# How to get only the value or only the description of a custom property

 This article explains how to extract either the **value** or the **description** of a custom property in calculated attributes.
 Depending on your needs (e.g., display purposes, filtering in `WHERE` clauses, or other), you can choose the appropriate method described below.